 Mandarin Essential Oil

-Of all the citrus oils, Mandarin Essential Oil is the sweetest and tends to be the most calming.
-It is considered very uplifting.
+Of all the citrus essential oils, Mandarin Essential Oil is often thought to have the sweetest aroma, and it tends to be less stimulating than most other citrus oils with the exception of Bergamot Essential Oil.
+Although it's not typically found to be as stimulating, Mandarin Oil can be a wonderfully uplifting oil.
 Aromatically, it blends well with many other essential oils including citrus, floral, wood, spice and herb families of oils.

 Mandarin Essential Oil tends to be a favorite of children.
 If desiring to diffuse a citrus oil in the evenings before bed, Mandarin Essential Oil may be the best choice.

 Mandarin Essential Oil is not phototoxic according to Essential Oil Safety edition 2 (see below).